-The relation of priority and posteriority between affirmation and negation, which Aristotle put forward in Peri Hermêneias, had some important consequences in terms of logic, attribution and judgment.
-The logical problem encountered here is the question whether the affirmation (i.e. affirming something of something) and negation (i.e., denying something of something) share the same status at being a statement.
-In the fifth chapter of the first article (I.5) of al-‘Ibâra, the volume from al-Shifā corpus that corresponds to Peri Hermêneias, Avicenna deals with affirmation and negation in terms of these logical consequences and reveals his own position on the subject by way of distinguishing the nexus and the judgement.
-However, the text of al-Shaikh al-Raîs presents some obscurities for the reader.
-The reason behind this obscurity is that in the background of Avicenna’s text lies a debate taking place among Hellenistic commentators.
-This article proposes to read this text along with the Hellenistic commentators in order to better understand the logical problem in the mentioned passages of al-‘Ibâra.
-Our guide in this reading will be Boethius, who wrote a commentary on Peri Hermêneias in Latin.
-In our study, we will try to reveal that the positions of the Hellenistic commentators (Alexander of Aphrodisias, Porphyrius and Syrianus) whose ideas Boethius conveyed, coincide with the views defended and criticized by Avicenna about affirmation and negation.
-In this respect, our reading in this article aims to better understand Ibn Sînâ’s relevant text and the logical conclusions of it, on the one hand; and the dimensions of the philosopher’s relationship with Hellenistic commentators, on the other.
+The relation of priority and posteriority between the affirmation and negation, which Aristotle put forth in Peri Hermêneias, has had some important consequences in terms of logical attribution and judgement.
+The problem encountered here is the question of whether affirmation (i.e., affirming something of something) and negation (i.e., denying something of something) share the same status as a statement (qawl).
+In the fifth chapter of the first article (I.5) of al-‘Ibāra, the volume from al-Shifā corpus that corresponds to Peri Hermêneias, Avicenna deals with affirmation and negation in terms of these logical consequences and reveals his own position on the subject by way of distinguishing between attribution and judgement.
+However, the text of al-Shaikh al-Raīs presents some obscurities for the reader.
+The reason behind this obscurity is that a debate taking place among Hellenistic commentators lies in the background of Avicenna’s text.
+This article proposes to study this text alongside the Hellenistic commentators in order to better understand the logical problem in the relevant passages from al-‘Ibāra.
+Our guide in this reading will be Boethius, who wrote a Latin commentary on Peri Hermêneias.
+In the present study, I will try to reveal how the positions of the Hellenistic commentators (i.e., Alexander of Aphrodisias, Porphyry, and Syrianus), whose views Boethius conveyed, coincide with the views Avicenna defended and criticized regarding affirmation and negation.
+In this respect, my reading in this article aims to better understand Avicenna’s relevant text and its logical extensions as well as the dimensions of his relationship with Hellenistic commentators.